ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 Write your `Dinosaur` class in `dinosaur.js` and put your event loop under the `CanvasWrapper` code in `dinosaur_game.js`.
 Remember to put them in the `game` namespace, i.e. `game.Dinosaur = ...`

-By the end of this part, you should have a game that draws your dinosaur at a certain position and responds to keyboard presses by jumping, and a simple event loop to update the object.

 ---

 ## 2. American Ninja

+**Tasks**

+1. Create an `Obstacle` object that always moves left
+2. Implement a function that detects if the `Dinosaur` and the `Obstacle` have collided
+3. By the end of this, you should have an `Obstacle` that is always moving left and drawn on the screen.
+When the obstacle moves off the screen, it should be brought back to the far right.
+When the obstacle and dinosaur have collided, print a message to the conole.

-Next up, you're going to be designing an `Obstacle` class for the `Dinosaur` class to vault over.
+You're going to be designing an `Obstacle` class for the `Dinosaur` class to vault over.
 Let's start again by formulating what kinds of responsibilities the Obstacle class has:

 + For sure, it has to support continuous left-ward movement
 + You also want to probably bound it inside the canvas - that is, if it ever goes outside, bring it right back to where it started